-- CDE and DOR should develop state standards or adopt national standards of professional competence in providing services to support CIE so performance can be developed, supported and measured. - DDS should adopt a tiered incentive structure to implement Welfare and Institutions Code, Section 4870 (d-g) that provides for higher incentive payments for individuals with the most significant disabilities. - DDS should continue to invest in the collection and reporting of all individual outcome data from different systems necessary to understand the factors that impact whether a person enters or retains CIE.
-DDS and the State Council should publicly report aggregate data on the Data Dashboard in a consumer friendly and accessible format so that the impact of CIE can be assessed and people with developmental disabilities and their families can make informed data- driven decisions about choosing the best pathway to CIE. - CDE, DOR, DDS and the Council should work collaboratively to launch a statewide multimedia public service campaign in traditional and social media with the goal of reducing the stigma to hiring individuals with developmental disabilities.
-The campaign should highlight the impact and benefits to businesses when they hire a person with a developmental disability, and highlight the accomplishments of people with developmental disabilities in CIE. - CDE, DOR and DDS should work to expand opportunities for work experience, work-based learning, career-exploration, and internship opportunities for students with developmental disabilities by increasing outreach to local businesses through partnerships with the Chamber of Commerce. - As part of the LPA's, DDS, DOR and CDE should establish benchmarks and goals in regards to CIE and require the yearly reporting of progress in meeting those benchmarks and goals. - CDE, DOR and DDS should continue their efforts to collaboratively work to streamline information sharing and service delivery planning to ensure that individuals with developmental disabilities, including those from ethnically and linguistically diverse communities, experience a service delivery system that allows for unified planning and data sharing across agencies. - The State Council, CDE, DOR and DDS should explore opportunities to work in partnership to develop programs that build students' self- advocacy and self-determination skills including how to make informed financial decisions.
-The State Council, CDE, DOR and DDS should explore opportunities to create and fund a program for self-advocates employed in CIE to mentor students and their families about possible career opportunities in CIE. - The Labor and Health and Human Services Agency should develop a senior level position reporting to Secretaries that is responsible for coordinating services and activities related to CIE across agencies including the activities of the various Committees and Taskforces with responsibility for CIE.
+DDS should adopt a tiered incentive structure to implement Welfare and Institutions Code, Section 4870 (d-g) that provides for higher incentive payments for individuals with the most significant disabilities.

+DDS should continue to invest in the collection and reporting of all individual outcome data from different systems necessary to understand the factors that impact whether or not a person enters or retains CIE.
+DDS and the State Council should publicly report aggregate data on the Data Dashboard in a consumer friendly and accessible format so that the impact of CIE can be assessed and people with developmental disabilities and their families can make informed data-driven decisions about choosing the best pathway to CIE.

-Appendices
+CDE, DOR, DDS, and the Council should work collaboratively to launch a statewide multi-media public service campaign in traditional and social media with the goal of reducing the stigma to hiring individuals with developmental disabilities.
+The campaign should highlight the impact and benefits to businesses when they hire a person with a developmental disability and highlight the accomplishments of people with developmental disabilities in CIE.

+CDE, DOR, and DDS should work to expand opportunities for work experience, work-based learning, career-exploration, and internship opportunities for students with developmental disabilities by increasing outreach to local businesses through partnerships with chambers of commerce.

+CDE, DOR, and DDS should continue their efforts to collaboratively work to streamline information sharing and service delivery planning to ensure that individuals with developmental disabilities, including those from ethnically and linguistically diverse communities, experience a service delivery system that allows for unified planning and data sharing across agencies.

+The Labor and Workforce Development Agency should develop a senior level position reporting to both the Secretary of Labor and Health and Human Services Agency that is responsible for coordinating services and activities related to CIE across both agencies including the activities of the various Committees and Taskforces with responsibility for CIE.

-EFC MEMBERSHIP FOR 2019
+EFC Membership for 2019

-- Wesley Witherspoon, Chairperson, Self-Advocate at-Large - Michael Clay, Department of Developmental Services (Served: January 2018 to April 2019) - Michael Luna, Department of Developmental Services (DDS) (Served: May 2019 to Present) - Cindy Chiu, Department of Rehabilitation - Barbara Boyd, California Department of Education - Sarah Isaacs, Disability Rights California (DRC) - Olivia Raynor, UCEDD, Tarjan Center at University of California, Los Angeles - Steve Ruder, UCEDD, University of California, Davis Medical Investigation of Neurodevelopmental Disorders (MIND Institute) - Larry Yin, UCEDD, University of Southern California
+- Wesley Witherspoon, State Council on Developmental Disabilities - Michael Clay, Department of Developmental Services (Served: January 2018 to April 2019) - Michael Luna, Department of Developmental Services (Served: May 2019 to Present) - Cindy Chiu, Department of Rehabilitation - Barbara Boyd, California Department of Education - Sarah Isaacs, Disability Rights California - Olivia Raynor, UCEDD, Tarjan Center at University of California, Los Angeles - Steve Ruder, UCEDD, University of California, Davis MIND Institute - Larry Yin, UCEDD, University of Southern California